 She could shake him off.
 He was sitting and she was standing; gravity was on her side.
 But it felt good.
 That he'd touched her.
 That some part of him cared.

-She found the other chair, sat down.
+She found the other chair and sat down.

 "In your bed?"